They're just clothes. Let's look at the data.

 Dataset

-📝 Records: ~1,300 products
+Records ~1,300 products

-🛠 Tools: Python (data preparation) & Power BI (visual analysis)
+Tools Python (data preparation) & Power BI (visual analysis)

 Main Insights

-• Low prices drive massive volume.
-Products in the 1–10 € price range generated over 5 million units sold, making this the most profitable tier in absolute terms.
+Products in the 1–10 β‚¬ price range generated over 5 million units sold, making this the most profitable tier in absolute terms.
+The drop-off is steep: mid-range products sell a fraction of the volume despite higher margins.

-• Trust is built through reviews, not perfection.
 None of the top merchants reached a perfect 5/5 rating, but several achieved very high scores backed by 100+ reviews, which indicates a generally reliable marketplace.
+Volume of reviews matters more than a perfect score.

-• Price ≠ quality, but it helps.
 Higher-priced products tend to receive better ratings on average, but the cheapest items still perform surprisingly well, coming close to mid-range products in terms of customer satisfaction.
+The relationship between price and perceived quality is positive but not as strong as one might expect.

-• Global reach with a long tail of niche products.
 Products are shipped to between 6 and 140 countries.
-Even though only a small group is truly “global” (100+ countries), niche and popular items also achieve strong sales.
+Even though only a small group is truly "global" (100+ countries), niche and popular items also achieve strong sales.
+The platform's infrastructure supports wide distribution regardless of product size.

-• Limited impact of ads.
 Only a small share of products use ads, and in this dataset they do not show a strong advantage in either units sold or average rating.
-While the data cannot prove causality, the lack of a clear gap between advertised and non-advertised items suggests that product-level ads may bring limited incremental value on top of the traffic Wish already receives.
-Once users are on the platform, price appears to be the main driver of choice, with ratings and product-level ads playing only a secondary role in this snapshot.
+The lack of a clear gap between advertised and non-advertised items suggests that product-level ads may bring limited incremental value.
+Once users are on the platform, price appears to be the main driver of choice, with ratings and ads playing only a secondary role.

 Conclusions

-The results show that the low-price strategy clearly works: most sales happen in the lowest price range, and customers are still fairly satisfied with these products.
-When it comes to trust, merchants with many reviews and good ratings provide a solid signal for buyers, even if no one reaches a perfect score.
+The low-price strategy clearly works: most sales happen in the lowest price range, and customers are still fairly satisfied with these products.

 Recommendations